KopievDev/VSLib/README.md

 }

 ```
-And need add to info.plist
+And be sure to add this code to info.plist

 ```xml
 	<key>NSCameraUsageDescription</key>
 	<string>camera please</string>